expo/config-plugins/packages/react-native-ble-plx/README.md

 - `modes` (_string[]_): Adds iOS `UIBackgroundModes` to the `Info.plist`.
 Options are: `peripheral`, and `central`.
 Defaults to undefined.
 - `bluetoothAlwaysPermission` (_string | false_): Sets the iOS `NSBluetoothAlwaysUsageDescription` permission message to the `Info.plist`.
 Setting `false` will skip adding the permission.
 Defaults to `Allow $(PRODUCT_NAME) to connect to bluetooth devices`.

+> Expo SDK 48 supports iOS 13+ which means `NSBluetoothPeripheralUsageDescription` is fully deprecated.
+It is no longer setup in `@config-plugins/react-native-ble-plx@5.0.0` and greater.

 ### Android options

+- `canDiscover` (_boolean_): default:`true` - Indicates whether your app should have the permission to discover other Bluetooth devices.
+If set to `true`, `android.permission.BLUETOOTH_ADMIN` and `android:maxSdkVersion` is added conditioanlly based on legacy Android support. conditionally based on your settings.

+- `canConnect` (_boolean_): default:`true` - Specifies if your app requires the permission to connect to already-paired Bluetooth devices.
+If set to `true`, `android.permission.BLUETOOTH_CONNECT` will be added to `AndroidManifest.xml`.

 - `neverForLocation` (_boolean_): default:`false` - A flag you can set to `true` to assert that your app doesn't use BLE scan results to derive physical location.
 If `true`, `"android:usesPermissionFlags": "neverForLocation"` will be added to your `"android.permission.BLUETOOTH_SCAN"` declaration.
 Android SDK 31+.
 Default `false`. _WARNING: This parameter is experimental and BLE might not work.
 Make sure to test before releasing to production._

-- `isRequired` (_boolean_): default:`false` - Determines whether or not your app requires Bluetooth to function.
-If set to `true`, `<uses-feature android:name="android.hardware.bluetooth" android:required="true"/>` will be added to the `AndroidManifest.xml`.

-- `canDiscover` (_boolean_): default:`true` - Indicates whether your app should have the permission to discover other Bluetooth devices.
-If set to `true`, `android.permission.BLUETOOTH_ADMIN` and `android.permission.BLUETOOTH` are added with specific `android:maxSdkVersion` conditionally based on your settings.

 - `isDiscoverable` (_boolean_): default:`false` - Dictates whether or not your app is discoverable to other Bluetooth devices.
 If set to `true`, `android.permission.BLUETOOTH_ADVERTISE` will be added to `AndroidManifest.xml`.

-- `canConnect` (_boolean_): default:`true` - Specifies if your app requires the permission to connect to already-paired Bluetooth devices.
-If set to `true`, `android.permission.BLUETOOTH_CONNECT` will be added to `AndroidManifest.xml`.
+- `isRequired` (_boolean_): default:`false` - Determines whether or not your app requires Bluetooth to function.
+If set to `true`, `<uses-feature android:name="android.hardware.bluetooth_le" android:required="true"/>` will be added to the `AndroidManifest.xml`.

-> Expo SDK 48 supports iOS 13+ which means `NSBluetoothPeripheralUsageDescription` is fully deprecated.
-It is no longer setup in `@config-plugins/react-native-ble-plx@5.0.0` and greater.

 #### Example